Skip to navigation Skip to content

 • send via email to the ARO/Services Officer/Debt Officer who made the original referral to social work.
 They may be waiting for our report to complete their review

-If social work are unable to contact the Debt Review Officer or ARO, go to Step 8.
+If the social worker is unable to contact the Debt Review Officer or ARO, go to Step 8.

 8

-Social work initiates a special circumstances debt waiver + Read more ...
+Social worker initiates a special circumstances debt waiver + Read more ...

 Complete a Fast Note to the relevant debt team.